 Tank Storage Water Heaters (Pros and Cons)

 Conventional tank storage water heaters are used in the majority of homes today.
-They are affordable to replace, easy to maintain, and are readily available— plus, most plumbers can install them quickly and easily without additional training.
+They are affordable to replace, easy to maintain, and readily available— plus, most plumbers can install them quickly and easily without additional training.
 But while no applicant is 100% perfect, there are equal parts, good and bad, with a conventional tank water heater.

 - They are relatively affordable, having a lower initial cost than most other types.